AB Pictoris

-AB Pictoris (abbreviated AB Pic, also catalogued as HD 44627) is a K-type star, approximately 163 light-years away in the constellation of Pictor.
+AB Pictoris (abbreviated AB Pic, also catalogued as HD 44627) is a K-type main-sequence star, located 163.5 light-years away in the southern constellation of Pictor.
 It has been identified as a member of the young (30 million years old) Tucana–Horologium association.
-The star has also been classified as a BY Draconis variable.
+The star has been classified as a BY Draconis variable, indicating it has an active chromosphere.
+It is an X-ray source and displays emission lines in its spectrum.

 In 2005 it was announced that an astronomical object (AB Pictoris b, abbreviated AB Pic b) had been imaged in 2003 and 2004 close to and apparently in orbit around the star.
 Its mass suggests that it is at the borderline between being a brown dwarf or a planet.